gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-how-to-buy.md

 A copy of the invoice receipt will be automatically emailed to the purchaser's email address from accounting@gitkraken.com.
 Make sure to check your email filters!

-You may request a copy of your receipt by emailing <a href="mailto:accounting@gitkraken.com">Accounting</a>.
+You may request a copy of your receipt by <a href="https://www.gitkraken.com/contact#accounting">contacting accounting</a>.